EF Hutton Acquisition Co. I Reiterates Buy Rating for Coeptis Therapeutics (NASDAQ:COEP)

-Coeptis Therapeutics (NASDAQ:COEP – Get Rating)‘s stock had its “buy” rating reissued by analysts at EF Hutton Acquisition Co.
-I in a research report issued to clients and investors on Wednesday, Benzinga reports.
-They currently have a $6.00 target price on the stock.
+Coeptis Therapeutics (NASDAQ:COEP – Get Rating)‘s stock had its “buy” rating reissued by research analysts at EF Hutton Acquisition Co.
+I in a report issued on Wednesday, Benzinga reports.
+They presently have a $6.00 price objective on the stock.
 EF Hutton Acquisition Co.
-I’s price objective indicates a potential upside of 277.36% from the stock’s previous close.
+I’s price objective indicates a potential upside of 361.54% from the company’s previous close.

 Coeptis Therapeutics Holdings, Inc, a biopharmaceutical company, develops and commercializes generic and branded pharmaceutical products and cell therapy platforms for patients with cancer.
 Its product portfolio consists of CD38-GEAR-NK, a Vy-Gen drug product for the treatment of CD38-related cancers, including multiple myeloma, chronic lymphocytic leukemia, and acute myeloid leukemia; and CD38-Diagnostic, an in vitro screening tool to provide the ability to pre-determine which cancer patients are most likely to benefit from targeted anti-CD38 monoclonal antibodies therapies.